-Although sonified data does not sound like most types of music, at least one piece of classical music has similar qualities.
+Although sonified data does not sound like most types of music, at least some pieces of classical music has similar qualities.
 Bach's Goldberg Variations (BWV 988) sounds much like the image sonifications described above.
-One part, at around the 33-minute mark as played by Glenn Gould in his 1955 debut album of the same name, has a long chromatic run that sounds like one part of the EUV spectrum.
-The rapid increases in pitch of the strong spectral lines also add musical contrast to the piece.
+As we note above, at around the 33-minute mark as played by Glenn Gould in his 1981 album of the same name, the long chromatic run sounds quite similar to the EVE spectrum.

 You cannot create an MP3 file directly from the JythonMusic synthesizer.
-You can capture the sounds in a recorder as the MIDI commands are executed.
+You can capture 369 the sounds in either a recorder or software such as Audacity while the MIDI commands are 370 executed.
 Or you can load the file containing the commands into another synthesizer.
-The MP3 files listed here were created by playing the MIDI files in GarageBand, a proprietary program from Apple.
-You can also easily change the timbre of a part in GarageBand, providing another level of experimentation.
-Different synthesizers assign different timbres to each instrument channel, so the listed MP3 files do not always match what is heard when the JythonMusic synthesizer is used.
+The MP3 371 files listed here were created by playing the MIDI files in GarageBand, a proprietary program from 372 Apple, although any suitable synthesizer could be used.
+You can also change the timbre of a part 373 in GarageBand, providing another level of experimentation.
+Different synthesizers assign different 374 timbres to each instrument channel, so the listed MP3 files do not always match what is heard when 375 the JythonMusic synthesizer is used.
 Other timbre files can also be used with the synthesizers.
+376

 You can also use other programs to generate the MIDI file from a dataset.
-For example, Lilypond20 is a music engraving program that can also produce a MIDI file that is playable in GarageBand or other synthesizer.
+For example, Lilypond is a music engraving program that can also produce a MIDI file that is playable in a MIDI-capable synthesizer.
 You also get a beautiful score of the piece as a bonus.
-Similar to the JythonMusic workflow, the data file was opened in IDL, the data was scaled to pitches and those pitches were written in Lilypond syntax to a Lilypond-readable file.
+Similar to the JythonMusic workflow, the data file was opened in Python, the data was scaled to pitches and those pitches were written in Lilypond syntax to a Lilypond-readable text file.
 An example of a score is shown in Figure 9.
 Strong spectral lines can be seen in measures 31 and 35.